SpectrumIM/spectrum2/documentation/installation/docker.md

 ### Note

 If you are using Docker bridge networking, you should configure your XMPP server to listen on the bridge IP address.
-Some XMPP servers are listening only 127.0.0.1 by default.
+Some XMPP servers listen only on 127.0.0.1 by default.
 Check [Prosody](https://prosody.im/doc/components) documentation for example config.

 ## Checking the Spectrum 2 logs